cough cold and flu in pregnancy

 It is not known for sure whether or not taking NSAIDs such as ibuprofen or aspirin in the early stages of pregnancy increases the risk of miscarriage.
 NSAIDs should not be taken in the last three months of your pregnancy when use can lead to bleeding before and after childbirth, delayed labour and birth, and heart or kidney problems for your unborn baby.

-Flu vaccine in pregnancy
+Flu Vaccine in Pregnancy

 Getting a mild case of the flu is often not harmful to mother or child.
 However, the flu vaccine can prevent the rare, severe cases of the flu that can harm mother and baby.